andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 <h4 class="article-subheader">Oslo as Lifestyle</h4>
+it feels strange to call the capital of a wealthy European nation *sleepy*,

 After walking around Oslo for a couple days I take in a breath of fresh air and it hits me how polluted American cities are.
 The streets of Oslo are mostly devoid of automobiles, owing to it's walkability and fabulous public transit